 There is no question that a great deal of information is available about the cost segregation process.
 However, there are common misunderstandings associated with the process and the term itself.

-This article will clear up some of the misunderstandings about cost segregation.
+This article will clear up some of the questions about cost segregation.
 We will describe what its purpose is and how it works.
 Hopefully, any questions you have about cost segregation will be answered in the material below.

 - Cost segregation studies are used to accelerate the depreciation of commercial buildings, in an effort to free up cash flow.